100 General Trivia Questions and Answers Quiz Test for Adults

 British actor

-45. J K Rowling wrote the Harry Potter series what do the JK mean?
+45. J K Rowling wrote the Harry Potter series what does the JK mean?

 Joanne Kathleen